I’ve noticed something in the general “manosphere”/masculine self-improvement communities.

 Well, I’ve learned to love the gym, by “cheating”.
 I’ve figured out a way to make it so I actually enjoy lifting weights, enjoy the repetition, and enjoy doing the same thing over and over.

 There’s two main tricks I do – the first is gratitude.
 While I’m in between sets, sitting there waiting to start lifting again, I’ll pull out my phone and message one or two people I’m grateful for, and tell them how much I appreciate what they do for me.
 Sometimes it’s my mother; other times my girlfriend.
-Sometimes it’s a mate, sometimes it’s you (my readers/listeners), sometimes I’ll jump on my forums and tell everyone how damn grateful I am to everybody.
+Sometimes it’s a mate, sometimes it’s you (my readers/listeners).

 It doesn’t matter who you’re grateful towards; it can be anyone, for any reason.
 Just bang out a quick message in between sets – keep it short and sweet.
 “I really appreciate you for having my back.”
 “I’m glad I have you as a mate, you’re fucking awesome.”
 “I really appreciate you pushing me to be better.”
 “I’m really grateful to know someone as kickass as you.”